 For further reading

 James McBride’s earlier novel, The Good Lord Bird, is one of the funniest and best-written stories I’ve read in a good long while, and it won the National Book Award, so I was hardly alone.
 I reviewed the book at American history, laughing all the way.
+And I reviewed his excellent first novel as well, Miracle at St. Anna (Black soldiers on the front line in Tuscany in World War II).

 You might also be interested in: